 - Nikolai Nikolaevich SEVASTIANOV (2005-2007 - President and General Designer of S.P.
 Korolev Rocket and Space Corporation Energia);

-- corresponding member of the Russian Academy of Sciences Vitali Alexandrovich LOPOTA (2007-2014 - President and General Designer of S.P.
+- corresponding member of the Russian Academy of Sciences Vitaly Alexandrovich LOPOTA (2007-2014 - President and General Designer of S.P.
 Korolev Rocket and Space Corporation Energia);

 At present, S.P.
 Korolev Rocket and Space Corporation Energia is headed by:

-- Vladimir Lvovich SOLNTSEV (since August 1, 2014 - acting president of S.P.
-Korolev Rocket and Space Corporation Energia, since September 20, 2014 - President of S.P.
-Korolev Rocket and Space Corporation Energia, since June 25, 2016 - General Director of S.P.
-Korolev Rocket and Space Corporation Energia).
+- Sergey Yurievich ROMANOV since August, 2018 - acting General Director of S.P.
+Korolev Rocket and Space Corporation Energia, since September 13, 2018 - General Director of S.P.
+Korolev Rocket and Space Corporation Energia.

-- Evgeny Anatolyevich Mikrin (since December 11, 2015 – General Designer of S.P.
+- Evgeni Anatolyevich MIKRIN (since December 11, 2015 – General Designer of S.P.
 Korolev Rocket and Space Corporation Energia, since July 1, 2016 – General Designer – First Deputy General Director of S.P.
 Korolev Rocket and Space Corporation Energia).